Demba Ba leaves China as Africans move on deadline day

 Another African moving to Turkey is 27-year-old Guinea defender Florentin Pogba.

-The elder brother of Manchester United midfielder Paul has also joined Sivasspor, on an 18-month contract from French side Saint-Étienne.
+The elder brother of Manchester United midfielder Paul has joined Turkey's Genclerbirligi, on an 18-month contract from French side Saint-Étienne.

 Elsewhere, struggling Spanish side Las Palmas have signed Nigeria international forward Oghenekaro Etebo and compatriot Emmanuel Emenike on a six-month loan.